Dropout Prevention Act

-The Dropout Prevention Act – also known as: Title I, Part H, of No Child Left Behind – is responsible for establishing the school dropout prevention program under No Child Left Behind.
+The Dropout Prevention Act, also known as Title I, Part H, of the No Child Left Behind Act, is responsible for establishing the school dropout prevention program under the 2002 United States federal education act No Child Left Behind.
 This part of No Child Left Behind was created to provide schools with support for retention of all students and prevention of dropouts from the most at-risk youth.

+Overview

+Statistical research shows that one-third of most American students are labeled as at-risk for academic failure, with dropping out of school being the main result of this failure.
 It is estimated that 2 million American students drop out of high school each year.
 The US Department of Education assesses the dropout rate by calculating the percentage of 16- to 24-year-olds who are not currently enrolled in school and who have not yet earned a high school credential.
 For example, the high school dropout rate of the United States in 2022 was 5.3%.

 The Dropout Prevention Act is, like No Child Left Behind, based on scientifically based research (SBR).
 This research is monitored by The US Department of Education, Office of the Inspector General.

 This particular grant program provides funding to State Education Agency, and/or the local school districts.
 These funds are used for research-based and coordinated school dropout prevention programs for students in grades 6–12.
 This research-based approach is a major component of No Child Left Behind.
 The specific grants are used for the support of programs such as: professional development, reduction of teacher-student ratios, counseling for at-risk students, and mentor programs for those same at-risk students.

-Finally, the act provided that the US Department of Education would create a national recognition program that would identify schools that have been effective in lowering their dropout rates.
+Finally, the act provided that the US Department of Education would create a national recognition program to identify schools that have been effective in lowering their dropout rates.

-Historical context

-Statistical research shows that one-third of most American students are labeled as at-risk for academic failure, with dropping out of school being the main result of this failure.

-Historically, an extreme amount of pressure is placed on our schools to raise test scores, with very little attention paid to ensuring that students graduated.
-When the Bush Administration passed No Child Left Behind in 2002, they took a major step toward dropout accountability by instituting the Dropout Prevention Act within the law.
+Implementation

 The grants that come from this act are awarded for up to 60 months to local education agencies (LEA's) and state education agencies (SEA's) to support those agencies in student dropout prevention and reentry efforts for students that have dropped out.
 These grants can be used for the following: